alvinwan/shiftresnet-cifar/README.md

 - ResNet and ShiftResNet derivatives on CIFAR10/CIFAR100
 - count utility for parameters and FLOPs
 - evaluation script for offline evaluation
-- links to 60+ pretrained models: [CIFAR10 models](https://drive.google.com/open?id=1aszFPLvEDcJsNRBwz-J5eI5VN6Cyc3pP), [CIFAR100 models](https://drive.google.com/open?id=1zjAfTdMlN_EeWxUFD7VSDOak8S1ebzo9)
+- links to 60+ pretrained models: [#12](https://github.com/alvinwan/shiftresnet-cifar/issues/12) for CIFAR-10 and CIFAR-100

 Unless otherwise specified, the code was written by and experiments were run by [Alvin Wan](http://alvinwan.com) with help from [Bichen Wu](https://github.com/BichenWuUCB).